 Cambodia truly was a beautiful place to stay.
 We did feel safe, but we didn’t exactly go exploring into non-touristy places so our advice would be just to be careful like you would in any country!!

 We would 100% go back again for a longer time and enjoy the different areas of the country.

-Our favourite food was Khmer Amok and the best place we stayed was Koh Ta Kiev, the tiny, completely Wi-FI free island!
+Our favourite food was Khmer Amok and the best place we stayed at was Koh Ta Kiev, the tiny, completely Wi-FI-free island!

 If you’re planning on visiting Southeast Asia, you cannot miss Cambodia.
 A country full of interesting history, culture and people, you won’t be disappointed!

 Just like in any country, there are risks if you walk down a dark alley or stay in a local’s house on your own!
 Make informed decisions about where you go and who you go with and you should be fine.
 Keep your possessions in a locked safe in your room, and only take out what money you need for the day.

 Are there Cambodia backpacking tours that I can join?

 Exploring Cambodia on a tour is not a bad thing, and often you get to see things that independent travellers wouldn’t.
 GetYourGuide has some awesome tours and activities that you can take part in, for example, a quad bike countryside tour in Siem Reap or an educational history tour in Phnom Penh.

 Is it easy to find vegetarian food in Cambodia?

 Cambodian food is typically easy to adapt to vegetarian requirements.
 Just ask for tofu or extra veggies like you normally would in a restaurant, and learn (or write down) a few key phrases to explain that you don’t want fish sauce or eggs, for example.
 There are plenty of street food options that are fully vegan too – check out this guide to vegan street food in Cambodia!